needsglasses/easigrow/README.md

 ### Documentation

-In addition to the above mentioned report, there are additional sources of documentation:
+In addition to the above mentioned report, there are the following sources of documentation:

 - Run `easigrow --help`
   if you want to use Easigrow as a command line tool without writing code.
+- Examples using the command line in the `doc` directory
 - Run `Cargo doc` to generate documentation for all the library public functions and use Easigrow as a library inside your own code.
-- Examples of use in the `doc` directory

 ### Installation as a command line tool